aparaatti/definator/README.md

 ## Context

-The app is developed as a part of
+The application is developed as a part of
 [graphical UI programming course TIEA212](http://appro.mit.jyu.fi/gko/) (2014)
 at the University of Jyväskylä.
 It is also developed to scratch an itch to have this kind of a tool at hand, to learn python, to learn qt and for fun.

-Creator Niko Humalamäki (nikohuma at gmail.com).
+Author Niko Humalamäki (nikohuma at gmail.com).